jfarrimo/frycook/docs/source/instructions.rst

-When choosing which computers to run frycook against, you have the option of giving a list of computers or of specifying a group and having frycooker run against all computers in that group.
+When choosing which computers to run frycook against, you have the option of giving a list of computers or of specifying a group and having frycooker.py run against all computers in that group.
 Groups are specified in the ``"groups"`` key in the environment json files.
-Frycooker will use any combination of groups and computers that are specified on its command line.
+Frycooker.py will use any combination of groups and computers that are specified on its command line.
 If there are identically named computers and groups, the computer will be selected instead of the group.

 messages
 --------

-Messages are text string that are printed out to the end-user of frycooker either before or after a recipe or cookbook is run.
-Frycooker agregates all message for the run and prints all the pre-apply messages before anything is run and all the post-apply messages after everything else has been run.
-If you're curious as to what messages a frycooker run will print, you can tell it to just print the messages for you without applying any of the recipes or cookbooks.
+Messages are text string that are printed out to the end-user of frycooker.py either before or after a recipe or cookbook is run.
+Frycooker.py agregates all message for the run and prints all the pre-apply messages before anything is run and all the post-apply messages after everything else has been run.
+If you're curious as to what messages a frycooker.py run will print, you can tell it to just print the messages for you without applying any of the recipes or cookbooks.

 dry run
 -------

-You can do a dry run with frycooker to see what the final environment dictionary will look like and what all computers things will be applied to.
+You can do a dry run with frycooker.py to see what the final environment dictionary will look like and what all computers things will be applied to.
 This is especially nice when you have lots of ``import`` directives in your environment json files, or if you are applying things to a group of machines.
-This way you know how the environment imports are handled and which computers frycooker thinks are in the group.
+This way you know how the environment imports are handled and which computers frycooker.py thinks are in the group.